 Sneaker Material Design Guide

-Do you want to be a professional shoe designer?
-You must learn how to select and specify footwear materials correctly.
-Do you want to learn material engineering for Sneakers?
-The Shoe Material Design Guide details all the shoe materials you will need to make modern athletic, classic casuals and high fashion footwear.
+The Shoe Material Design Guide details all the shoe materials you will need to make modern athletic, classic casuals, and high fashion footwear.
 Available now in PDF ebook, Softcover, and Hardcover.